Pueblo Canario Museo Nestor © Mataparda

 The whitewashed Pueblo Canario was the pet project of Canarian artist Nestor Martin-Fernandez de la Torre, who conceived and oversaw the creation of this idealised representation of a typical island village next to Dorames Park, Las Palmas.
-Buildings surround a square where performances of traditional folk music and dance take place every Sunday morning.
+Buildings surround a square where performances of folk music and dance take place every Sunday morning.
 The dancers and musicians dress up in full traditional garb and use traditional instruments.
-Audience participation is welcomed so bring your dancing shoes!
 Those who just want to enjoy the free music and show can sip on a beer or a coffee in the pleasant square, or have a meal at the restaurant.
 The village also contains the Museo Nestor, in which is housed a collection of the artist's modernist paintings, a playground for children, and some handicraft shops where visitors can pick up some souvenirs.
 The entertainment is simple and old-fashioned and the village is picturesque and worth strolling around, especially in combination with the park that borders it.
 Pueblo Canario gives travellers a taste of rural Canarian culture and charm in the middle of the city.
 The best time to visit by far is on Sunday mornings.

 Opening times: Tuesday to Friday from 10am to 8pm, Sundays from 10.30am to 2.30pm